 Van Biesbroeck 8

-A nearby, low-luminosity M star (red dwarf) which appears in the catalogue of ultrafaint objects discovered by the Belgian-American astronomer George van Biesbroeck (1880–1974); it lies in the constellation Ophiuchus at a distance of 18.7 light-years.
+Van Biesbroeck 8 is a nearby, low-luminosity M star (red dwarf) which appears in the catalogue of ultrafaint objects discovered by the Belgian-American astronomer George van Biesbroeck (1880–1974).
+It lies in the constellation Ophiuchus at a distance of 18.7 light-years.
 In 1984, independent announcements were made of the discovery of an unseen companion, van Biesbroeck 8b (VB 8b), which was suspected of being a brown dwarf.
 The claims were made by Robert Harrington of the US Naval Observatory, based on astrometric observations, and by Donald McCarthy and colleagues at the University of Arizona, from a study using infrared speckle interferometry.
 Despite this persuasive double sighting, however, subsequent observations of greater sensitivity failed to uncover any further trace of the object.
 As a result, it is now generally accepted that VB 8b does not exist.